Are you living with an ant colony nearby?

 Remember, the most effective way to deal with ants is to call in professional ant pest control help.
 Ants are covered in bacteria, and they can be a health hazard.
 It’s not worth risking the safety of your family or the quality of your food.

-If there is a large number of ants in your house, don’t try to deal with them on your own.
+If there are many ants in your house, don’t try to deal with them on your own.

 Need help getting ants out of your house?